rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. warning::

-    Notice that most Digraph class methods will ignore the reflexive couples by considering that the relation is indeterminate (the characteristic value :math:`r(x\,S\,x)` for all action *x* is put to the median, i.e. indeterminate, value) in this case.
+    Notice that most Digraph class methods will ignore the reflexive couples by considering that the relation is indeterminate (the characteristic value :math:`r(x\,S\,x)` for all action *x* is put to the median, i.e. indeterminate, value) in this case (see [BIS-2004]_)

 Graphviz drawings
 .................